-eBay has said in webinars, on eBay Radio, and in announcements, that offering a 30 day return policy pushes listings up in search.
-Cassini, the eBay search engine, sees stores with a 30-day or longer return policy as more customer friendly, and eBay wants buyers to have the most pleasant experience on eBay as possible.
-On the other hand, less than a 30 day return policy, or no return policy, results in being pushed down in search. eBay punishes sellers with 7 or 14 day return policies, or no policy at all.
+eBay has covered this in webinars, broadcast it on eBay Radio, and made it clear in announcements: Offering a 30-day return policy pushes listings up in your search results.
+Cassini, the eBay search engine, sees stores with a 30-day or longer return policy as more customer-friendly, and eBay wants buyers to have the most pleasant experience on eBay as possible.
+On the other hand, less than a 30-day return policy, or no return policy, results in being pushed down in search. eBay looks less favorably on sellers with seven- or 14-day return policies, or no policy at all.

 So sellers must look at the big picture here and understand that the total gain is much more valuable than a few losses on returns.
 Remember, if an item is returned, you can always sell it again.
-And make sure to include a disclaimer on returns that the item must be returned in original condition for a full refund.
+And if you do offer returns, you should also make sure to include a disclaimer that any item that’s sent back must be returned in the original condition in which received to be eligible for a full refund.

-Some buyers won't even look at listings that don't have best offer, so you are losing buyers right off the bat.
-Also, some people want to make sure they are dealing with a human being, so don't use auto-decline.
-As soon as you set a threshold, if an offer comes in one penny below that, and you are using auto-decline, you won't even see the offer and it will be automatically rejected.
-Unless you have thousands of items in your store, and replying to offers is taking a huge amount of time, it is better to manually reply to every offer that comes in.
+Some buyers won't even look at listings that don't have the best offer option, so you are losing buyers right off the bat.
+Also, some people want to make sure they are dealing with a human being, so you may want to set a threshold lower to avoid missing offers and the chance to negotiate.
+If an offer comes in one penny below the price you set, it will be automatically rejected.
+Unless you have thousands of items in your store and replying to offers is taking a huge amount of time, it is better to reply to every offer that comes in manually.